oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 : An entity that receives Referenced Tokens from the Issuer and presents them to Relying Parties.

 Relying Party:
 : An entity that relies on the Referenced Token and fetches the corresponding Status List Token to validate the status of that Referenced Token.
-Also known as Verifier.
+Also known as a Verifier.

 Status List:
 : An object in JSON or CBOR representation containing a compressed byte array that represents the statuses of many Referenced Tokens.